 Welcome to the City of Durham Christmas Festival

-Durham's award-winning, 21st annual Christmas Festival returns from Friday 5th December 2014 for three days, with a wide range of festive entertainment for all the family in and around the World Heritage Site of the Cathedral and the Castle.
+Durham's Award-Winning Traditional Christmas Festival returns from Friday 2nd December 2016 for three days, with a wide range of festive entertainment for all the family in and around the World Heritage Site of the Cathedral and the Castle and throughout the City Centre.
 (Click here for all the information on how to get to the festival.)

-The huge, heated Craft and Gift Marquee on Palace Green will feature over 190 stalls across all three days of the event.
-It's open Friday 5th December from 10am to 6pm, Saturday 6th December from 9am to 6pm and Sunday 7th December from 10am to 4:30pm.
-Tickets for the Craft and Gift Marquee can be purchased at the entrance or online in advance of the event (a discount is available for online purchases).
+The huge, heated Craft and Gift Marquee on Palace Green will feature over 185 stalls across all three days of the event.
+It's open Friday 2nd December from 10am to 6pm, Saturday 3rd December from 9am to 6pm and Sunday 4th December from 10am to 4:30pm.

-In the Cathedral Cloisters, a Local Food Producers Market featuring another 30+ traders will operate each day.
-It's open Friday 5th December from 10am to 6pm, Saturday 6th December from 9am to 5pm and Sunday 7th December from 12 noon to 3pm.
+In the Cathedral Cloisters, our Regional Producers' Market featuring more than 30 traders will be open each day.
+It's open Friday 2nd December from 10am to 5pm, Saturday 3rd December from 9am to 5pm and Sunday 4th December from 12 noon to 4.30pm.
 No tickets are required for this market.

 HOW TO GET TO THE FESTIVAL

-There are a number of Park and Rides in operation throughout the festival, as well as a Free Park and Stride on Saturday and Sunday.
+There are a number of Park and Rides in operation throughout the festival.
 Additionally, for anyone who may have difficulty walking up to Cathedral and Palace Green site, there is an Accessible Shuttle Bus running each day of the festival, between Claypath and Palace Green.
 For further information on all these, please click here.